bcc-code/bcc-membership-docs/index.md

 ### Scope
 A scope is a permission for your application for example the `members.read_membership` scope will give you access to read fields related to the members membership.
 See [Data Structures and Scopes](data-structures-and-scopes.md)

+### Consent
+A consent is where the end user explicitly approves the scopes your application has access to.
+For example let's say an application called _X_ got access to the `members.read_membership` scope.
+Now, lets's say we have a member called _Philly Dally_, Application X now wants to read the memberships of Philly Dally, but he still won't be able to read Philly Dally's membership until Philly Dally has explicitley given him consent to do so.